-3. Online videos & articles - earn informational hours by watching videos, reading articles, and completing surveys - all online!
-Parents may earn 30 minutes for each of the two videos and five articles.
+1. Online videos & articles - earn informational hours by watching videos, reading articles, and completing surveys - all online!
+Earn 30 minutes for each of the two videos and five articles.
 We encourage both parents to review them, but credit will be awarded to only one parent for a maximum of 3.5 hours per household.
 To take advantage of this PI opportunity, access these resources at: https://sites.google.com/a/tvcs.org/mindset/

-4. Informational Hour books - Click on New PI eBooks - March 2016 located under Media Center PDF documents.
-If you download a QR Reader and scan each code, you'll access a description for each book.
+2. Informational Hour books - earn two informational hours for each VHS PI book.
+Both qualifying parents may test on the same book to earn a total of four hours.
+Check out the complete list of books under Media Center PDF Documents.
 Contact Mrs. Whittaker to reserve a book, visit the media center between 7:35 am and 3:15 pm, or ask your teen to pick up a book for you today to finish those remaining hours.
-For a complete list of all VHS PI books, click on PI Informational Hour Books located under Media Center PDF documents.

 NEED A QR READER APP?